ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ```

 The JSON-RPC method is labelled as `provider_authorization` and both the
-"requiredNamespaces" and "optionalNamespaces" arrays are populated with
+"requiredScopes" and "optionalScopes" arrays are populated with
-`namespace` objects each named after the scope of authorization:
+"scope objects" each named after the scope of authorization requested:
-1. EITHER an entire ChainAgnostic [namespace][]
+1. EITHER an entire [CAIP-104][] [namespace][]
-2. OR a specific [CAIP-2][] in that namespace.
+2. OR a specific [CAIP-2][]-identified chain in a specific namespace.

-Each `namespace` object contains the following parameters:
+Each scope object contains the following parameters:
 - chains - array of [CAIP-2][]-compliant `chainId`'s.
 This parameter MAY be
   omitted if a single-chain scope is already declared in the index of the object.
 - methods - array of JSON-RPC methods expected to be used during the session
 - events - array of JSON-RPC message/events expected to be emitted during the
   session

-The `requiredNamespaces` array MUST contain 1 or more of these objects, if present; the `optionalNamespaces` array MUST contain 1 or more of them, if
+The `requiredScopes` array MUST contain 1 or more of these objects, if present;
-present.
+the `optionalScopes` array MUST contain 1 or more of them, if present.

 A third object is the `sessionProperties` object, all of whose properties MUST
 be in the interpreted as optional, since requesting applications cannot mandate